- The Team -

 Tancy Turner is Co-Founder of Spirit of a Hero and currently serves as a trusted advisor to the Board of Directors and plays an active role in Spirit of a Hero’s visions.
 In 2012, Tancy and her husband Rick Turner, read a story of a young solider who stepped on an IED and lost all four limbs.
 This young soldier’s story in the local newspaper inspired Rick and Tancy to do something for our wounded service members.

-Aside from founding Spirit of a Hero, Tancy and her husband are active members of Combat Veterans Motorcycle Association, where Tancy serves as Commander of the Auxiliary, The Elks Lodge and active members of their church, helping start a motorcycle ministry called, Holy Hoodlums.
+Aside from founding Spirit of a Hero, Tancy and her husband are active members of Combat Veterans Motorcycle Association, the Denton Elks Lodge, where she serves as Leading Knight and Membership Chairman, and active members of their church, helping start a motorcycle ministry called, Holy Hoodlums.
 Tancy has a servant’s heart and is dedicated to our Veterans.

 Tancy and Rick have a blended family of eight.
-Tancy and Rick currently own a trophy shop in Denton, Texas and reside in Little Elm.
+Tancy and Rick currently own a trophy shop in Denton, Texas and reside in Corinth, Texas.

 Joe is a native Dallasite who has lived and built his career in the Dallas area.
 After attending Jesuit College Prep in Dallas, Joe earned a BBA from SMU in 1981.
 He began his career as a staff accountant in the audit division with Ernst & Whinney shortly after graduating.
 After 4 promotions in 5 years at E&W, Joe worked as Chief Financial Officer for a regional commercial real estate company and was the Director of Central Accounting and later, CFO for Trammell Crow Corporate Services, the real estate outsourcing arm of Trammell Crow Company.